Jira best practices blog post header

 Additional Jira best practices to keep in mind to stay efficient

-• Link as much as you can: A big opportunity to streamline Jira workflows lies in link any coding/development work done outside of Jira with Jira projects.
+A big opportunity to streamline Jira workflows lies in linking any coding/development work done outside of Jira with Jira projects.
 This allows everyone to see where their contributions stand in relation to other projects and makes for cleaner, more error-free processes.

 How to work with teams that don’t use Jira

 In cases like this, a two-way sync between Jira and the other team’s tool of choice can let you collaborate on spreadsheets, meetings, CRMs, support tools, and so on, while using your respective tools.
-For instance, Unito offers an automated no-code integration that lets you sync Jira with GitHub, Asana, Trello, and several other tools.
-You set the rules, and the two-way syncing happens in real-time.
+For instance, Unito offers an automated no-code integration that lets you sync Jira with ServiceNow, Azure DevOps, GitHub, Asana, ClickUp, Trello, Excel and several other tools.
+You set the rules, and the 2-way syncing happens in real time.

 Ready to put these Jira best practices to the test?